 How can Power Automate help?
 When a new lead is received into Microsoft Dynamics 365, an automated text message can be sent to a sales representative with details about the new lead.
 At the same time, an administrative assistant could be sent an email, to set–up a meeting with the new lead and the sales rep.

-Example 7: Power Automate Bot in Microsoft Teams
+Example 7: Automate approvals in Microsoft Teams

 Who might this benefit: Everyone